LOWER DARBY CREEK AREA

 In September 2011, EPA took an action to remove soils and wastes contaminated with high levels of polychlorinated biphenyls (PCBs) and polycyclic aromatic hydrocarbons (PAHs) from the southern portion of the Clearview Landfill.
 EPA took this action because the contaminants posed a risk to local workers on the site as well as Darby Creek.
 EPA completed this short-term action in September 2012.

-Between September 2016 and June 2017, EPA conducted an addtional Time-Critical Removal Action on residential properties to remove soil contaminated with PAHs that posed a health threat.
+Between September 2016 and June 2017, EPA conducted an additional Time-Critical Removal Action on residential properties to remove soil contaminated with PAHs that posed a health threat.
 EPA cleaned up 33 residential properties and removed almost 3,000 cubic yards of contaminated soil.